r-matt-hawley/rename_case/README.md

 🚧 Early development (Milestone 1)

-The project architecture has been designed, and implementation is about to begin.
+The project architecture has been designed, and mvp is both functional with separation of concerns and unit tested.